Oaxaca en la historia y en el mito: Mixtec Tree of Life from the Codex Vindobonensis Mexicanus

-The two main figures above, one male, one female have inspired different interpretations.
+The two main figures above, from the Bustos mural are also depicted in the original codex.These figures have inspired different interpretations.
 Some see in the two figures the story of a town being formed by an indigenous couple.
 Other see a wedding.
-This is the way that Garcia Bustos identifies the scene in his biography.
-The clues to the identities of the people represented lie in the glyphs below their figures, indicating their dates of birth, on the 260 day Mesoamerican calendar.
-The male figure on the left, identified by a bare chest, with an alligator icon below him and four dots, is Lord Four Alligators.
+Garcia Bustos identifies the scene in his biography as a wedding.
+The clues to the identities of the people represented lie in the glyphs below their figures, indicating their dates of birth, on the 260-day Mesoamerican calendar.
+The figure on the left, identified as a male by a bare chest--with an alligator icon below him and four dots, is Lord Four Alligators.
 The woman on the right, identified by her long hair and huipil, with the skull and one dot below her is Lady One Death.
-The newborn baby, born from the tree, is a key element for the Mixtec rulers because the child establishes the ruling line of the Mixtecs of Apoala.
+These were their actual names taken from the days they were born, just as saint days can now play a role in naming newborns.
+The newborn baby, born from the tree, is a key element of this codex.
+The child establishes the ruling line of the Mixtecs of Apoala.
 They extended their domain and power through marriages among leading families.